 402 Agnes Arnold Hall

-Dr. Amy O'Neal earned her bachelor's in history from Texas A&M University and her master's and doctorate in history from the University of Houston.
-Her research focuses on medieval history specifically Norman and Anglo-Norman women in 10th-12th century England and France.
-She teaches history and has worked in UH's Department of History and the Women's Studies Program.
-As director of Assessment and Accreditation Services, Dr. O'Neal coordinates assessment initiatives within the college, provides faculty and staff support for the Quality Enhancement Plan (QEP) and Institutional Effectiveness Plans (IEPs), and collects and analyzes data for the college.
+Amy O'Neal earned her bachelor's degree in history from Texas A&M University and her master's and doctorate in history from the University of Houston.
+Her research focuses on medieval history, specifically Norman and Anglo-Norman women in 10th-12th century England and France.
+She teaches history and has worked in UH's department of history and the Women's Studies Program.
+As director of Assessment and Accreditation Services, O'Neal coordinates assessment initiatives within the College, provides faculty and staff support for the Quality Enhancement Plan (QEP) and Institutional Effectiveness Plans (IEPs) and collects and analyzes data for the College.

 402 Agnes Arnold Hall